adobe/helix-home/hackathons/8-psp.md

 1. @rofe (arrival LAX Sunday 4:20pm, room booked Sunday - Friday, departure LAX Friday 7:20pm)
 1. @trieloff (arrival LAX Monday 2pm, room booked: check-in monday, check-out friday)
 1. @davidnuescheler (no room required)
-1. @fielding (will book for Monday-Friday and drive 3 back to LAX if needed)
+1. @fielding (~90 miles from home, room booked: Monday-Friday, can drive 3 back to LAX if needed)
 1. @marquiserosier (arrival LAX Sunday 9:34am, room in progress)

 Please share this page with people inside Adobe that you'd like to invite.
 Add yourself to the list if you want to attend.